-South Hall houses the Office of Admission & Financial Aid, Herndon Gallery, the Office of Human Resources, the Cooperative Education Program, and the Offices of Student Life, Public Safety, and Residence Life and Services.
+South Hall houses the Office of Admission & Financial Aid, Herndon Gallery, Human Resources, the Cooperative Education Program, Student Life, Public Safety, Residence Life and Services, Advancement, and Alumni Relations.
 One of three original buildings on the Antioch College campus, South Hall was listed on National Register of Historic Places in 1975.